Auro-praveen/Aurolocker-admin-backup/README.md

 -> added new feature for update to device, for sim, lan, wifi -> hide terminalids which are marked inactive in the site-registration -> add logs to device-update

+08-01-2025
+-> fixed some bugs regarding update to device, offlile payment.
+-> admin can delete the users, and fixed some bugs regarding user creation, -> added new feature for unconditional open locker with AES encryption and decryption for request and response -> fixed other some minor bugs regarding block and unblock customers from booking the locker